forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 ### Select your Static Site Generator

 Before choosing your repository, Forestry would like to know which static site generator is used to build your site.
 Forestry supports many static site generators and can provide default settings for [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [VuePress](https://vuepress.vuejs.org/), or [Gatsby](https://www.gatsbyjs.org/).
-As Forestry is able to edit content stored in Markdown, YAML and JSON,  you can use it with all kinds of SSG: Eleventy, Gridsome, Next, Nuxt, etc.
+As Forestry is able to edit any content stored in Markdown, YAML and JSON,  you can use it with all kinds of SSG: Eleventy, Gridsome, Hexo, Next, Nuxt, etc.

 In the case of Hugo, you must also specify which _version_ you use.